Tturna/Tturna/README.md

 <!--
 My main programming languages are C# and Python.
 I started with C# to make games with Unity, but recently I've used Python for pretty much everything.
 I've made websites with HTML, CSS, PHP and JavaScript.
+Learning React.
 I've programmed simple Arduino projects with C++ and made small projects with Lua inside a Minecraft mod.
 -->